Academic Advising and Registration Process

 You must be advised prior to registration.
 Your advisor will indicate approval of your semester course plan by signing the registration form.
 Registration via Access Florida Tech – Student Academics tab is permissible at your registration time and afterward, if your faculty advisor has verified that advising has occurred.
 You are permitted to register only for courses that were approved in writing by your faculty advisor.

-Undergraduate students registering for more than 21 credit hours must have their registration forms signed by the dean of the appropriate college as well as their advisor.
+Undergraduate students registering for more than 21 credit hours for spring or fall semesters, or more than 13 credit hours for any of the summer terms, must have their registration forms signed by the dean of the appropriate college as well as their advisor.

 STEP 3: REGISTRATION